New Tax Law Targets ‘Hush Money’ But Creates New Issues for Workplace Sexual Harassment Settlements

 - If the employer maintains Employer Professional Liability Insurance (EPLI) and the EPLI carrier pays the settlement, would the EPLI carrier also be denied a deduction?

 Hopefully, Congress or the IRS will issue guidance to answer remaining questions.

 Ultimately, employers and victims must carefully weigh the costs and benefits of confidentiality of sexual harassment settlement agreements.

-Julie Reddig and Nida Kanwal are employment attorneys who represent management in workplace employment matters.
-For more information on the impact of the new tax law on workplace sexual harassment settlements, contact Julie at email@example.com or Nida at firstname.lastname@example.org.
+Julie Reddig is an employment attorney who represents management in workplace employment matters.
+For more information on the impact of the new tax law on workplace sexual harassment settlements, contact Julie at [email protected].